benhoyt/benhoyt.github.com/writings/2020-07-01-generics-in-go.md

 <p>Still, many Go developers are asking for generics, and there has been a <a href="https://docs.google.com/document/d/1vrAy9gMpMoS3uaVphB32uVXX4pi-HnNjkMEgyAHX4N4/edit">huge amount of discussion</a> over the years on the best way to add them in a Go-like way.
 Several developers have provided thoughtful rationale in "<a href="https://github.com/golang/go/wiki/ExperienceReports#generics">experience reports</a>" from their own usage of Go.</p>

 <p>Taylor's official Go blog entry "<a href="https://blog.golang.org/why-generics">Why Generics?</a>" details what adding generics will bring to Go, and lists the guidelines the Go team is following when adding them.
-Notably, they want to "<span>preserve clarity and simplicity of Go</span>":</p>
+Notably, it wants to "<span>preserve clarity and simplicity of Go</span>":</p>

 <div class="BigQuote">
 <p>Most importantly, Go today is a simple language.
 Go programs are usually clear and easy to understand.
 A major part of our long process of exploring this space has been trying to understand how to add generics while preserving that clarity and simplicity.
 We need to find mechanisms that fit well into the existing language, without turning it into something quite different.</p>